Resources for Assessment-Related Topics

 Language Resource Centers – Title VI U.S. Department of Education Centers sponsor many projects related to assessment.

 National Assessment Governing Board (NAGB).
 National Assessment Governing Board (NAGB).
 Foreign language proficiency plans to assess foreign language nationally in grades 4, 8, and 12 between 2008 and 2012 through the National Assessment of Educational Progress (NAEP) program, often called "The Nation's Report Card."
-The framework for the assessment is available in PDF format under the search menu using the term "foreign languages."
+The framework for the assessment is available in PDF format at the bottom of the page.

 Practical Assessment, Research and Evaluation (PARE) – An on-line journal supported, in part, by the Department of Measurement, Statistics, and Evaluation at the University of Maryland, College Park.
 Its purpose is to provide education professionals access to refereed articles that can have a positive impact on assessment, research, evaluation, and teaching practice, especially at the local education agency (LEA) level.